denis-itskovich/retrolambda-method-ref-repro/README.md

 This simple project reproduces retrolambda/proguard problem when using method references

 ## Background
-Proguard seems to shrink methods, referenced as method references
+Proguard seems to shrink methods, referenced as method references.
+See an example below:

 ```java
 public class AsyncTaskBuilder<Progress, Result> {